-I’ve realized that design is my passion when I started doing things without expecting something in return.
-If you do things in this way, the rewards will come, and you will realize that you can get more than you would have ever imagined.
+I’ve realized that design was my passion when I started doing things without expecting something in return.
+If you do things this way, the rewards will come, and you will realize that you can get more than you would have ever imagined.

-The best part of being creative is that nothing matters and everything matters at the same time.
-When I say that nothing matters, I mean that if we make a mistake, we can correct it.
+The best part of being creative is that nothing matters, and everything matters at the same time.
+When I say that nothing matters, I mean that we can correct it if we make a mistake.
 It is very different compared to, say, a surgeon – if a surgeon makes a mistake, it can kill someone.
-At the same time, everything matters because the best projects, movies, music, etc. come from being creative.
+At the same time, everything matters because the best projects, movies, music, etc., come from being creative.
 It opens the doors to vast experiences.

 Delphine Meier – Illustrator & Graphic Designer

 I worked as a graphic designer for many years before becoming a full-time illustrator, and I liked this job.
 But when I started to have my first assignments as an illustrator, I realized that I just didn’t like working on illustrations; I LOVED it!
 The best part about being creative is the ability to transmit an idea without having to explain it with words.
 With the art of illustration, you can explain concepts that are really complex and make them easy and fun to understand.
 I feel that is a really powerful way to communicate with each other.